Albert E. Carter: Early life and career

 Carter was born in Lemon Cove (sometimes spelled Lemoncove), in Tulare County, California.
 He attended the public schools and graduated from San Jose State Normal School in 1903, which is now San Jose State University.
 He taught school six years and then graduated from the law department of the University of California, Berkeley in 1913.
 He was admitted to the bar the same year and commenced practice in Oakland, California.

 Carter was a representative of the United States War Department Commission on Training Camps from 1917 to 1919.
 He was an attorney for the California State Board of Pharmacy in 1920 and 1921 and commissioner of public works of Oakland 1921–1925 and in 1923 initiated the plan for a comprehensive development of the harbor on the east side of San Francisco Bay.
 He was the president of the Pacific Coast Association of Port Authorities.

 Congress

-He was elected as a Republican to the Sixty-ninth and to the nine succeeding Congresses (March 4, 1925 – January 3, 1945).
-He was an unsuccessful candidate for reelection in 1944 to the Seventy-ninth Congress.
+He was elected as a Republican to the 69th Congress and to the nine following Congresses (March 4, 1925 – January 3, 1945).
+He was an unsuccessful candidate for reelection in 1944 to the 79th Congress.